A tasty way to add probiotic goodness to your life, kefir sour cream is super easy to make and tastes delicious!

 Easy Kefir Sour Cream

-- 200 ml heavy cream
+- 200 ml heavy cream (.85 cups)

-- 2 Tbsp. milk kefir
+- 2 Tablespoons milk kefir (30ml)

 Baked sweet potatoes

 Baked sweet potatoes are very simple to make.
 All you have to do is to clean the potatoes and prick them with a fork to help let steam escape and prevent them from exploding.